desertlp/GraphsLesson/README.md

 Here, vertices are not only users, but their images, their likes, and their comments.
 Edges are the connections between these (A user makes a comment on another user’s photo).
 Since users may follow each other (but not necessarily be followed back), this is an Unweighted, Directed graph.

 #### Facebook
-Facebook ‘friends’ are a great example of undirected graph--any of your friends are also friends with you (unlike Instagram followers who you may choose to follow, but they may follow you regardless).
+Facebook ‘friends’ are a great example of undirected graph, any of your friends are also friends with you.
+This is unlike Instagram followers who you may choose to follow, but they may follow you regardless.

 #### Wikipedia
 Like most of the internet, the web pages here are the vertices, and the links to pages are the edges.
 This is another example of a Directed graph (links only go one way), and was the basic idea behind Google’s initial Page Ranking Algorithm.